threefoldtech/0-stor_v2/README.md

 - `wallet_secret`: The stellar secret of the wallet used to fund capacity pools.
 This wallet must have TFT, and a small amount of XLM to fund the transactions.
-- `identity_name`: The name of the identity registered on the explorer to use for pools / reservations.
-- `identity_email`: The email associated with the identity on the explorer.
 - `identity_id`: The id of the identity.
 - `identity_mnemonic`: The mnemonic of the secret used by the identity.
 - `encryption`: configuration to use for the encryption stage.
 Currently